api integrations erp

 How to Build an Executive Dashboard on Top of Odoo

-To build an Odoo executive dashboard, pull data through the JSON-2 API or replicate it into a data warehouse, model it cleanly outside Odoo, and connect a BI tool such as Power BI, Tableau, Metabase, Looker, or Superset to the warehouse rather than to live Odoo.
+To build an Odoo executive dashboard, pull data through the JSON-2 API or replicate it into a data warehouse, model it cleanly outside Odoo, and keep the dashboard off the live ERP.
 Six KPIs at one level of drill-down is enough for an executive view.
-The blueprint below is tool-agnostic and small enough to ship in weeks.
+The dashboard tool is the final step; the real work is extracting Odoo data safely, modelling it outside the live ERP, and deciding which KPIs are allowed to be slightly stale.

 The most requested Odoo dashboard project I see is some version of this brief: